jjustison/SiPhyNetwork/cran-comments.md

 Please do not modify the global environment (e.g. by using <<-) in your functions.
 This is not allowed by the CRAN policies.

 ** The place where I used "<<-" is a function within a function, so it should only be modifying the first functions environment.
-Also, the place where I see "<<-" are in 'read.net.R' is code copied from the "ape" package that is already on CRAN.
+Also, the place where I see "<<-" are in 'read.net.R' and 'write.net.R' is code copied from the "ape" package that is already on CRAN.